-How companies can avoid it: Ideally, you should have a system that updates automatically - or takes a room off the market when someone is in the process of booking it.
+How companies can avoid it: Ideally, you should have an order system that updates automatically - or takes a room off the market when someone is in the process of booking it.
 But if that’s not possible, you can still fix the problem with new processes and good training.
 Simply put: require your employees to refresh the page before telling someone a room is available.
 Nothing is more frustrating to a customer than the realization that their weekend getaway might not happen all because a staff member failed to do something so simple yet so important in the booking process.

 Gone are the days where consumers are just willing to settle for whatever is given to them.
 For a lot of companies, providing mediocre customer service is a cost-cutting measure.
 Others simply either don’t care enough or they’re getting too comfortable at the top.
 Whatever the case may be, your customers - other than your employees of course - are the biggest factors in your company’s success.
-Treat them well, and they will spread the good word.
-Never ever forget that the most effective and cost-efficient marketing strategy any company can have is a customer’s honest review and recommendation.
+Treat them well, and they will help spread the good word.
+Never forget that the most effective and cost-efficient marketing strategy any company can have is a customer’s honest review and recommendation.